Green Finger, Fairytale Castle, Fairy Castles, Barbed Wire Cactus, Etc.

 Acanthocereus tetragonus ‘Fairytale Castle’

-Synonyms: Acanthocereus baxaniensis (Karw. ex Pfeiff.)
-Borg, Acanthocereus colombianus Britton & Rose, Acanthocereus floridanus Small ex Britton & Rose, Acanthocereus horridus Britton & Rose, Acanthocereus occidentalis Britton & Rose, Acanthocereus pentagonus (L.) Britton & Rose, Acanthocereus princeps (Pfeiff.)
-Backeb., Acanthocereus subinermis Britton & Rose, Acanthocereus tetragonus var. micracanthus Dugand, Cactus pentagonus L., Cactus prismaticus Willd., Cactus reptans Salm-Dyck ex DC., Cactus tetragonus L., Cereus baxaniensis Karw. ex Pfeiff., Cereus horribilis A.Berger, Cereus nitidus Salm-Dyck, Cereus pentagonus (L.) Haw., Cereus princeps Pfeiff., Cereus reptans Haw. ex Steud., Cereus tetragonus (L.) Mill., Cereus tetragonus var. minor Salm-Dyck, Cereus undulatus Pfeiff., Cereus vasmerii Young
+Synonyms of Acanthocereus tetragonis (29) (Updated on 11-9-20): Acanthocereus baxaniensis (Karw. ex Pfeiff.)
+Borg, Acanthocereus colombianus Britton & Rose, Acanthocereus floridanus Small ex Britton & Rose, Acanthocereus horridus Britton & Rose, Acanthocereus occidentalis Britton & Rose, Acanthocereus pentagonus (L.) Britton & Rose, Acanthocereus pitajaya (DC.)
+Dugand ex Croizat, Acanthocereus princeps (Pfeiff.)
+Backeb., Acanthocereus subinermis Britton & Rose, Acanthocereus tetragonus var. micracanthus Dugand, Cactus pentagonus L., Cactus prismaticus Willd., Cactus reptans Salm-Dyck ex DC., Cactus tetragonus L., Cereus baxaniensis Karw. ex Pfeiff., Cereus baxaniensis f. pellucidus (Otto) Schelle, Cereus dussii K.Schum., Cereus horribilis A.Berger, Cereus nitidus Salm-Dyck, Cereus pentagonus (L.) Haw., Cereus pitajaya DC., Cereus princeps Pfeiff., Cereus prismaticus (Willd.)
+Haw. ex Steud., Cereus reptans Haw. ex Steud., Cereus tetragonus (L.) Mill., Cereus tetragonus var. minor Salm-Dyck, Cereus undulatus Pfeiff., Cereus variabilis Engelm., Cereus vasmerii Young

-Not to be confused with Cereus hildmannianus subsp. uruguayanus.
-They are two separate species with some common characteristics.
+Not to be confused with Cereus hildmannianus subsp. uruguayanus ‘Fairy Castle’.
+They are two separate monstrose forms of two species with similar characteristics.
+I have both and I can see there are differences (but sometimes I wonder…).

 Acanthocereus tetragonus (L.) Hummelinck is also a correct and accepted scientific name.
 It was described by Pieter Wagenaar Hummelinck in Succulenta (Netherlands) in 1938.
 The species was first named and described as Cactus tetragonus by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew currently list 14 accepted species of Acanthocereus (as of 10-18-19 when this page was last updated).
-That is up 2 since I last updated on 12-3-18.
+Plants of the World Online by Kew currently list 14 accepted species of Acanthocereus (as of 11-9-20 when this page was last updated).
+It is a member of the plant family Cactaceae with 144 genera.
+Those numbers could change as updates are made.

 There is a little confusion between Acanthocereus tetragonus and Cereus hildmannianus subsp. uruguayanus.
 When I first bought my Cereus hildmannianus subsp. uruguayanus it was unlabeled.
 I posted photos of it on a Facebook group and was told it was Cereus hildmannianus subsp. uruguayanus and they said the common name was Fairy Castles.
 Then, when I was doing research on the Acanthocereus tetragonus, I found one of its common names is Fairytale Castle… I am no cactus expert, but I do like correct information to pass on.
 If I am confused, then the information I pass on is also confusing.
 One of their pages about Cereus hildmannianus subsp. uruguayanus has photos of Acanthocereus tetragonus… Well, there are several websites that have photos of one with the name of the other.
 But, from experience having both, they look different.
 Both species in the wild grow very tall, but they apparently both have “miniature versions” or cultivars which is where the name Fairy Castles and Fairytale Castles comes from.
 These miniature versions appear to be monstrous forms.